taljindergill78/clustering-recommender-systems/report.md

 | **Cosine** | **28** | **0.61s** |
 | **Jaccard** | 34 | 5.84s |

+**Which method requires more iterations and times to converge?**

+**Answer: Jaccard requires the most iterations (34) and time (5.84s) to converge.** Euclidean also requires significant iterations (33) and time (4.28s), while Cosine converges the fastest with only 28 iterations and 0.61s.

 **Analysis**: Cosine-K-Means converges the fastest (28 iterations, 0.61s), requiring 15% fewer iterations than Euclidean and completing 7x faster.
 This efficiency stems from Cosine's simpler computational structure using dot products and norms, compared to Jaccard's expensive element-wise min/max operations across all 784 dimensions.

-**Conclusion**: **Cosine-K-Means** converges the fastest in both iterations and time.
+**Conclusion**: Jaccard is the slowest computationally (5.84s) despite similar iteration count to Euclidean, due to complex element-wise comparisons.
 Euclidean requires more iterations (33) and time (4.28s) due to high dimensionality effects.
-Jaccard is the slowest computationally (5.84s) despite similar iteration count, due to complex element-wise comparisons.
+Cosine-K-Means converges the fastest in both iterations and time.

 ### Q4: SSE with respect to Terminating Conditions
 Comparing SSEs when using specific single terminating conditions (with a high max_iter limit for the first two):